← Blog/Understanding Anxiety

 The Linden Method — now delivered through LAR Coaching — was developed by Charles Linden following his own recovery from severe anxiety disorder, agoraphobia, and OCD.
 Charles discovered that recovery requires one thing above all else: reducing the body's heightened anxiety response to its correct, natural level.

-Through a structured programme of psycho-education, behavioural guidance, and coach-led sessions, LAR Coaching guides clients through the precise process of anxiety response normalisation.
+Through a structured program of psycho-education, behavioural guidance, and coach-led sessions, LAR Coaching guides clients through the precise process of anxiety response normalisation.
 Not symptom management.
 Not coping strategies.
 Complete resolution.

 Over 650,000 people across 42 countries have recovered using this approach.
 Many had been suffering for decades and had tried every available treatment.